fenago/Grokking-Deep-Learning/Lab_10.md

 As you can see, you can drop the new Tanh() and Sigmoid() layers into the input parameters to Sequential(), and the neural network knows exactly how to use them.
 Easy!

-In the previous chapter, you learned about recurrent neural networks.
+In the previous lab, you learned about recurrent neural networks.
 In particular, you trained a model to predict the next word, given the previous several words.
-Before we finish this chapter, I’d like for you to translate that code into the new framework.
+Before we finish this lab, I’d like for you to translate that code into the new framework.
 To do this, you’ll need three new layer types: an embedding layer that learns word embeddings, an RNN layer that can learn to model sequences of inputs, and a softmax layer that can predict a probability distribution over labels.